pbombnz/PokeWorld/README.md

 ## How to Execute
+1. Import the JAR file into Eclipse as a New Project
+2. Add JUnit 4 and External Jars (json-simple-1.1.1.jar, jsonbeans-0.5.jar and kyro-2.23.1-SNAPSHOT-all-debug.jar) to Build Path (if it isn't already apart of the build path).
-1. Import the Jar and run main method found in the main package.
+2. Run the main method found in the 'main' package within the 'main' class.
 2. In the Game menu, Click "Create Game (As Server)"
 3. Then go back the main frame, In the Game menu, "Join Game (as Client)"
 4. Play!